 Supporting Employees in Crisis

-The National Suicide Prevention Lifeline offers 24-hour, toll-free, confidential support for people in distress.
+The 988 Suicide & Crisis Lifeline offers 24-hour, toll-free, confidential support by trained counselors for people in distress.

 The Disaster Distress Helpline provides 24-hour, toll-free crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.